Fresh or Frozen Broccoli in Casserole?

 Blanching Fresh Broccoli

-1. Boil Water: Bring a large pot of water to a boil.
+1. Boil Water: Heat a large pot of water until it reaches a rolling boil.

 2. Add Broccoli: Add the fresh broccoli florets to the boiling water and cook for 2-3 minutes.